 Under Corporation Tax self-assessment accounting records must be preserved for six years from the end of the accounting period.
 With regard to the statutory books there are no specific requirements but the Companies Act states that an entry relating to a former member of the company may be removed from the Register of Members 20 years from the day he or she ceased to be a member.
 Also, the Register of Directors and Secretary must include details of past directorships held within the preceding five years.

 Documents relating to Government Grants must generally be kept for four years from receipt of the grant.
 Where grant aid is still being received, no documents should be destroyed without consulting the relevant Government department.

 Limitation Act 1980 – general periods

-The 1980 Act allows an action to be brought on a contract for up to six years from the event (e.g breach) that gave rise to the claim.
+The 1980 Limitation Act allows an action to be brought on a contract for up to six years from the event (e.g breach) that gave rise to the claim.
 Where a contract is under seal (or deed), the time limit is twelve years.
-These periods govern how long invoices and other documents should be retained as evidence in case of a claim by, or against, another party.
+These periods govern how long invoices and other documents should be retained as evidence in case of a claim by or against another party.

 Taking into account the various requirements outlined above, we recommend that you keep all records for at least six years after the end of the accounting period or tax year.

 Please contact us if you would like help with your record keeping procedures.